thekubernaut/hello-distr/README.md

 The containers are deployed via docker compose behind a Caddy reverse proxy, allowing access to the frontend and the Python API.

-Feel free to fork it, tinker around a bit and find out what Distr can offer for your on premises software.
+Feel free to fork it, tinker around a bit and find out what Distr can offer for your self-managed software.

 ## Tools